2-hour workshop, including hands-on activity

-At the end of this half day workshop participants will have had an opportunity to:
+At the end of this workshop, participants will have had an opportunity to:

 - Explore the relationship between Outdoor Learning, the National Quality Framework and the EYLF

-- Play with natural loose parts and brainstorm how these can be used in schematic pedagogy
+- Play with natural loose parts and brainstorm how to use them in schematic pedagogy

 Time: 9.00am – 12.30pm